 In most cases, yes.
-The City of El Paso’s 4th Local Emergency Order requires every person in El Paso to wear a face covering over their nose and mouth when inside a commercial building or public entity or when in an outdoor public space when it is not feasible to keep six feet apart from people who don’t live in their household.
-This emergency directive has the force of legal directive and infractions are punishable by a fine of up to $500.
-Click here to read the emergency order.
+The City of El Paso’s 6th Local Emergency Order reaffirmed that every person in El Paso must wear a face covering over their nose and mouth when inside a commercial building or public entity or when in an outdoor public space when it is not feasible to keep six feet apart from people who don’t live in their household.
+Additionally, each business in El Paso must create and post Health and Safety Policy which requires social distancing and the use of masks by employees and customers.
+Click here to read the emergency order in its entirety.

 This is one of the most consequential decisions a business owner can make.
 Owners should take into account the health, safety and comfort of their employees, their customers, their vendors and others.
 As a business owner, you have important responsibilities if you operate during the pandemic.
 While it doesn’t have the force of law, the Occupational Health and Safety Administration has worked with the Department of Health and Human Services to produce this guidance for workplaces.